hytest-org/hytest/essential_reading/ParallelProcessing/Clusters_AWS_Credentials.md

 because `/home` is not availabie; no filesystems are available to node workers on a cloud cluster.

 What does this mean for AWS credentials?
-Typicall, those credentials are read from a special configuration file in your home folder (`/home/username/.aws/credentials`).
+Typically, those credentials are read from a special configuration file in your home folder (`/home/username/.aws/credentials`).
 Your interactive session in the jupyter notebook will be able to read that, but **NONE** of the workers in the cluster will be able to.
 We have to pass